Virginia Larceny Law

 SHOPLIFTING / CONCEALMENT OF MERCHANDISE

-Shoplifting is a larceny.
-The reason why it has its own code section in the law books is that the wording in the law makes it easier to convict someone of shoplifting based on certain conduct explained further below.
+Shoplifting is a theft, a larceny.
+The reason why it has its own code section in the law books is that the wording in the law makes it easier to convict someone of shoplifting based on specific conduct explained further below.

 Virginia Code Section 18.2-103 separates a felony from a misdemeanor shoplifting charge based on the value of the merchandise involved, with shoplifting of items valued $1,000.00 or more constituting a felony offense, while taking items valued below that would be a misdemeanor charge.